By Roger Annis, July 23, 2013

 “When I came into the North West in July, the first of July 1884, I found the Indians suffering.
 I found the half-breeds [Métis] eating the rotten pork of the Hudson Bay Company and getting sick and weak every day.
 Although a half breed, and having no pretension to help the whites, I also paid attention to them.
 I saw they were deprived of responsible government, I saw that they were deprived of their public liberties…” – From Louis Riel’s final statement to his staged trial in Regina, July 31, 1885.

-On Saturday, July 20, the Bell of Batoche was unveiled and formally restored to the Métis people of western Canada at the 128th gathering of the ‘Back to Batoche’ festival in Batoche, Saskatchewan.
+On Saturday, July 20, 2013, the Bell of Batoche was unveiled and formally restored to the Métis people of western Canada at the 128th gathering of the ‘Back to Batoche’ festival in Batoche, Saskatchewan.
 Several thousand people were on hand to witness the historic unveiling.
-The town sits on the South Saskatchewan River, north and east of Saskatoon.
+The town sits on the South Saskatchewan River, north and east of the city of Saskatoon.

 ‘Back to Batoche’ is the annual festival that celebrates the history and culture of the Métis.
 They were the earliest non-Aboriginal settlers of western Canada who from the 17th century onward evolved as a people of mixed English, French and Indigenous ancestry.
 In the 2006 census of Canada, nearly 400,000 people self-identified as Métis.
 Most live in the three Prairie provinces, but there are also populations in other provinces and in the northern, midwest United States.
 The languages most commonly spoken by Métis are French and Michif.